EliLopez4774/Spotify-Charts-2023-EDA/README.md

 ### Section D - Temporal Trends
-Just using the same dataframe as from Secton B, we can map a line plot of how many songs were released for each year, and with the same interpretation, the close it is to the current year, and the songs from the previous year seem to have the most popularity, the more songs make it to the top stream of the Spotify platform, as presented by the graph.
+Just using the same dataframe as from Section B, we can map a line plot of how many songs were released for each year, and with the same interpretation, the close it is to the current year, and the songs from the previous year seem to have the most popularity, the more songs make it to the top stream of the Spotify platform, as presented by the graph.

 ![image](https://github.com/user-attachments/assets/9e9ed50a-e470-4238-98ad-0ea81d134aed)